 Pontoon Boats 101: How to Clean and Take Care of a Pontoon Boat

-Summer is almost here and it’s time to get out our pontoon boats.
-Before we get out on the water though, we need to know how to clean a pontoon boat and maintain it.
+Summer is almost here, and it’s time to get out of our pontoon boats.
+Before we get out on the water, though, we need to know how to clean a pontoon boat and maintain it.

 Proper maintenance can add years to your pontoon’s life and keep up its appearance.
 Boat ownership costs vary, but proper maintenance will help you to avoid any pricey repairs.
 While you shouldn’t be afraid to rock the boat and get it out on the water, proper maintenance and cleaning can help your boat to function at its highest capacity.

 So, what are cleaning and maintenance routines that every pontoon owner needs to know about?

 Read on to find out how to clean a pontoon boat and keep it in tip-top shape.